You are the founder of ReInvision Huntingdon. Why did you choose to start this type of organization?

-I am a Visual Communication Designer and Instructor of Integrated Media Arts at Juniata College.
+I am a Social Designer and Assistant Professor of Integrated Media Arts at Juniata College.
 In my professional work, I believe design is a tool for social activism.
 I work with text, images, and video and translate them into understandable communication campaigns for local clients.
 In my teaching role, I hope to educate the next generation of designers on ways their imagination can make a difference in the world.
-Rather than asking students to design a logo for a made up company, I implement community design projects in my classroom.
-This allows students to work with community clients and gives them the opportunity to see their work making a local impact.
+Rather than asking students to design a logo for a made-up company, I implement community design projects in my classroom.
+This allows students to work with community clients and allows them to see their work making a local impact.

 What is your favorite volunteering experience?
 How did/does this experience change you?

-I have many but one that is important to be was participating in the Susan G Komen 3 Day walk.
-In August of 2009 I participated in the 3 Day walk in Chicago.
+I have many, but one that is important to me was participating in the Susan G Komen 3-Day walk.
+In August of 2009, I participated in the 3 Day walk in Chicago.
 Walkers had to raise $2,300 individually to be accepted into the event and then walked 60 miles in 3 days in honor of the many women who have been taken too early by breast cancer.
-I lost my grandmother to breast cancer so this was a life-changing event walking side by side with survivors and widows of those who have gone too soon.
+I lost my grandmother to breast cancer, so this was a life-changing event walking side by side with survivors and widows of those who have gone too soon.

 Why do you choose to live/work in Huntingdon?

 I grew up in Huntingdon and left in 2001 for college.
-While living away I often returned to the area for summer breaks and holiday visits.
-After 12 years away I had gained hands on experience living through midtown Manhattan stress, southern hurricane weather in Savannah, midwest Indiana tornadoes, and finally Michigan lake effect snowy winters.
-I missed the seasons and the mild weather we have in central PA year round.
-I also genuinely missed the small town lifestyle where everyone knows your name.
+While living away, I often returned to the area for summer breaks and holiday visits.
+After 12 years away, I had gained hands-on experience living through midtown Manhattan stress, southern hurricane weather in Savannah, midwest Indiana tornadoes, and finally, Michigan lake effect snowy winters.
+I missed the seasons and the mild weather in central PA year-round.
+I also genuinely missed the small-town lifestyle where everyone knows your name.
 I love that Huntingdon has so much to offer to entrepreneurs and young creatives.

-Well this is two projects but I can’t say no to a good idea!
-A series of publicly visible murals with Adopt-A-Spot gardens near by.
+Well, I have two projects, but I can’t say NO to a good idea!
+A series of publicly visible murals with Adopt-A-Spot gardens nearby.
 I love the idea of public art but also beautified landscaping to set the ground apart.

 How would you like to positively impact our community?
 What do you want to see happen here?
 What is your ideal Huntingdon?